xica369/filter_torre/README.md

 How to use

-You can visit the app with this link: xica.tech/api/v1/ + endpoint
+You can visit the app with this link: xica.tech/api/v1/ + route

-Endpoints
+Routes

 There are 8 endpoints and it is always necessary to start with the validate to start the CONNETIONS list:
 1. /status -> return the status of the api